 - Global privacy and security compliance reviews

-- Asset inventorying (applications, data, hardware) and mapping of data flows
+- Developing digital asset inventories (applications, data, hardware) and mapping of data flows

 - Comprehensive incident response planning and breach management

-- Technical vulnerability scanning, software code reviews, remediation support.
+- Technical vulnerability scanning, software code reviews, and remediation support.

 Global Cyber Risk’s team works with some of the world’s largest corporations in evaluating their cybersecurity posture, identifying gaps and deficiencies, and remediating exposures.
 They have also developed robust incident response plans that rank incidents and involve the executive and board levels.
-The firm’s international expertise in global privacy and security legal frameworks enable them to help firms manage global privacy compliance requirements and integrate them into security programs.
-In addition, she and her team have helped multinational corporations develop enterprise approaches to e-discovery that enable them to efficiently respond to discovery requests, develop litigation strategies, and deflect attempts by opposing parties to obtain access to their systems.
+The firm’s international expertise in global privacy and security legal frameworks enable them to help firms manage global privacy and cybersecurity compliance requirements and integrate them into security programs.

 Ms. Westby is a professional blogger for Forbes.
-She serves as Adjunct Professor to Georgia Institute of Technology’s School of Computer Science and as Adjunct Distinguished Fellow to Carnegie Mellon CyLab.
+She serves as Adjunct Professor to Georgia Institute of Technology’s School of Computer Science and was previously Adjunct Distinguished Fellow to Carnegie Mellon CyLab.
 She was lead author on Carnegie Mellon’s Governing for Enterprise Security Implementation Guide, which was developed for boards and senior management.
 She is author of the 2008, 2010, 2012, and 2015 Governance of Cybersecurity survey reports.
 Ms. Westby’s work on the governance responsibilities of boards and senior executives for the security of their organizations’ systems and data has been featured by the CISO Executive Network, Bloomberg BNA, and other major media.
 She also publishes a regular column on cybersecurity risk in Leader’s Edge magazine, published by the Council of Insurance Agents and Brokers (CIAB).

 Prior to founding Global Cyber Risk, Ms. Westby served as senior managing director for PricewaterhouseCoopers (PwC) where she was responsible for information security, privacy, information sharing, and critical infrastructure protection issues across the federal government.
 She also was co-lead in launching their outsourcing practice.